abond936/My-Journal/docs/Project.md

 - env.local contains the ONEDRIVE_ROOT_FOLDER variable, the absolute path to the root directory where all local photos are stored.

 ⭕
-- Limit integration due to limitations
-- Standardize code/naming on standards

-❓

 ### **OneDrive**
 -------------------------------------------